Skip to main content

 Forecast uncertainty

-The statistical forecast in AGR is calculated solely on the sales history of an item in a location.
-The more robust the sales history is, the better the forecast will be.
-AGR’s forecasting module picks up seasonal patterns and trends if the item has enough historical data.
-If the sales history is either very volatile or very short, AGR’s forecasting module will not be able to produce an accurate forecast and there is a higher risk of forecast uncertainty so safety stock will be calculated to allow for overachievement against the forecast.
+Suppose the sales history is either very volatile or very short.
+In that case, AGR’s forecasting module will not be able to produce an accurate forecast and there is a higher risk of forecast uncertainty so safety stock will be calculated to allow for overachievement against the forecast.

 Confidence factor